Hkattelu/Hkattelu.github.io/_posts/2016-01-06-Project-1-Minimal-Perfect-HashMap.markdown

 private int saltHash(Object key, int salt){
     	return salt ^ key.hashCode();
     }
-// To hash the key with the salt value, simply bitwise XOR them.
+// XORing the hashed key with the salt value creates a decent second hash function
 {% endhighlight %}

-Another thing about the Minimal HashMap is that it is not meant to be used in the same way as a regular HashMap.
-In the regular Hashmap, you can put and remove elements freely as well as overwrite certain elements if you put in two elements with the same key.
+Another thing about the minimal hash map is that it is not meant to be used in the same way as a regular hash map.
+In the regular hash map, you can put and remove elements freely as well as overwrite certain elements if you put in two elements with the same key.

-The Minimal Hashmap however, is meant to be used as a data structure where you put everything in, calculate the hash function, and then access elements.
+The minimal hash map however, is meant to be used as a data structure where you put everything in, calculate the hash function, and then access elements.
 Once you calculate the hash function you are not able to add in more elements and you cannot remove or overwrite elements either.